day8/re-frame/docs/FAQs/Null-Dispatched-Events.md

    later facilitate.

-So, in summary, re-frame view functions should transform DOM event's into re-frame `events` which capture user intent: "a button was clicked" becomes `user wants to delete item with id 42`
+So, in summary, re-frame view functions should transform DOM events into re-frame `events` which capture user intent: "a button was clicked" becomes `user wants to delete item with id 42`